We love to celebrate at RCLS!

 While there is no shortage of celebrations throughout the school year, the entire school gets particularly excited about these annual events each year.

-Each year on the last Saturday prior to Halloween RCLS hosts a Hallelujah Carnival.
+Each year on the last Saturday prior to Halloween, RCLS hosts a Hallelujah Carnival.
 The carnival is a low cost, family-friendly evening.
-Participants may find themselves ringing a dinosaur, smashing a frog, hitting the milk bottles or standing in the money booth.
-They could also have a Carnival picture taken, get their face painted, create a craft, throw a wet sponge at a teacher, enter and judge the Pumpkin Contest, play BINGO or walk on the Cake Walk.
-Fabulous foods can be found in the cafeteria, and a Book Fair is located in the library.
+Participants may find themselves ringing a dinosaur, smashing a frog, hitting the milk bottles, or standing in the money booth.
+They could also have a Carnival picture taken, get their face painted, create a craft, throw a wet sponge at a teacher, enter and judge the Pumpkin Contest, play BINGO, or walk on the Cake Walk.
+Families can find food in the cafeteria and a Book Fair in the library.
 This is a highly anticipated event in the school year!

 To honor the teachers who serve their students and to celebrate the value of a Lutheran education, RCLS and Lutheran schools across the U.S. celebrate National Lutheran Schools week in the last week of January each year.
 At RCLS, dress-up days, a special chapel service, an organized service event, and celebrations in individual classrooms mark this celebratory week.
 This year, an all-school "Glow Run" brought the school community together for fun, fitness, and fellowship at the end of the week.